Copaiba Copaiba (Brazil)

 The Harvesting Process

+We partner with local harvesting families that live along the Amazon River in Brazil.
+These families are accustomed to traveling by boat to reach neighbors and nearby towns.
+Each family takes care of several trees, a tradition that has been fostered for generations.
 For six months of the year, the copaiba trees along the Amazon are inaccessible because the river water level drops and the harvesters are unable to reach the trees by boat.
 But from January to June, the Amazon experiences its rainy system, and the river and its tributaries rise an average of 20 feet (6 m) or more, which makes boat travel much more accessible.
 This is the copaiba harvest season.

+Copaiba harvesters trek through the forest, carefully assessing which trees are ready to be tapped.
+Copaiba oleoresin accumulates in the tree trunk, and after carefully tapping (or drilling) a hole into the trunk, the resin drips out, similar to the way maple syrup is harvested.
+The harvesters will store the oleoresin and carry it on their backs as they continue searching for more trees—sometimes even camping for days—until they return to their boats, satisfied with their harvest.
 A copaiba tree can live up to 400 years and grow more than 100 feet (30 m) tall.
 When a tree is first tapped, it gives an initial volume of oleoresin.
 The hole is then plugged, and the tree is re-visited once or twice per year.
 The amount of oleoresin that a copaiba tree produces is related to the diameter of the tree, the size of the tree canopy, and its location within the jungle canopy.
 Each tree can produce somewhere between 1 and 6 liters of oleoresin annually.

 Picture a large container where copaiba resin is turned into essential oil.
 First, the raw resin is placed in the container, which is designed to gently stir and heat it.
 Inside the container is a special pipe that carries hot fluid to heat the resin, and a vacuum to help the process along by lowering the air pressure inside the container.
 This not only speeds up the process but also helps preserve the delicate compounds in the copaiba oil, ensuring the final product is of high quality.